Orange County Modern Quilt Guild Bylaws

 Section 1:

-B. Junior members ten to eighteen years of age shall have an individual sponsor.
+B. Junior members, ten to eighteen years of age, shall have an individual sponsor.
 Membership becomes valid with payment of dues and completion of membership form, co-signed by a parent or guardian.
 Junior members shall have all the privileges of active membership, except holding elective office.

-C. Affiliate memberships are available upon payment of affiliate dues as set by the
+C. Affiliate memberships are available upon payment of affiliate dues as set by the Board.
+Affiliate members may be any business and may attend general meetings, but shall not have voting privileges, hold office, or constitute any portion of a quorum.

-Section 4: Any decisions made by the voting of the general membership shall be made by a majority of the members present at a regular or special meeting, when all members have been notified by posting of a notice on the OCMQG website via email.
-No provision is made for absentee or proxy vote.
+Section 6: Any decisions made by polling or voting by the general membership shall be made by a majority of the members present at a regular or special meeting, when all members have been notified by posting a notice

 Article 4: Meetings

 Section 2: Special meetings may be called by the President, other Board members, or by action of the membership.
-All members are to be notified of special meetings by telephone or email.

-Section 4: OCMQG Workshop Registration and Cancellation Policy
+Section 5: OCMQG Workshop Registration and Cancellation Policy

-- All workshops need to be paid in full at the time of registration and are not refundable unless there is a waiting list, or the attendee can find someone to replace them.
+registration and are not refundable unless there is a waiting list, or the attendee can find someone to replace them.

-- Workshop registration is opened up 3 months before the workshop.
+Workshop registration is opened up 3 months before the workshop.
 If the workshop becomes full, a wait list is started.
-Wait-listed members and non-members do not pay for the workshop until workshop space becomes available.
+Wait-listed members and non-members do not pay for the workshop until workshop space becomes

-- No-shows are not entitled to a refund.
+No-shows are not entitled to a refund.

-- If the guild cancels a workshop, workshop fees will be refunded.
+If the Guild cancels a workshop, workshop fees will be refunded.

 Article 5: Officers

 Section 1: The Guild shall have a President, Vice President, Secretary and Treasurer.
 Instead of a President and Vice-President, the Guild may choose to elect Co-Presidents.
 These individuals shall constitute the Executive Board of the Guild.
+At a minimum, the Executive Board must consist of three (3) unrelated individuals.

 Elections will take place at the October Business Meeting.
-Newly elected officers shall assume their duties at the close of the November Meeting and remain in office for one year or until their successors have been installed.
-Persons holding office must be 18 year of age and over and be a member in good standing.
+Newly elected officers shall assume their duties at the close of the November meeting and remain in office for one year or until their successors have been installed.

 Section 2:

-general, special, and Board meetings.
+The President shall be the Chief Executive Officer of the Guild and shall preside at all general membership, special meetings and Board meetings.
 The President shall be the official spokesperson for the Guild.
-The President shall instruct the Secretary regarding the issuance of notices, minutes and general correspondence.
+The President shall instruct the Secretary regarding the issuance of notices, minutes, and

-President shall perform such duties as requested by the President.
+The Vice President shall serve as assistant to the President in all matters.
+The Vice President shall perform such duties as requested by the President.
 In the absence of the President, the Vice President shall conduct Guild meetings and/or Board meetings.
 In the event that the President cannot complete the term of office elected to, the Vice President will assume all duties and responsibilities of the office of President for the remainder of the term.
-The Vice President will have a set of checks, and all financial website passwords in case the Treasurer is unable to fulfil their responsibilities.
-The Vice President shall serve as Parliamentarian with responsibility to see that the rules set forth in the bylaws are followed.
-The Vice President shall oversee the review of these bylaws every two years.

-The Secretary shall keep records of minutes including all motions made and
+The Secretary shall keep records of minutes including all motions made and carried at each general membership, special meetings, and Board meetings, and shall take care of general correspondence.
+The Secretary will conduct

-correspondence.
-The Secretary will conduct Guild meetings in the absence of the President and Vice President.
+Guild meetings in the absence of the President and Vice President.

 Article 6: Finances